IsraelPhiri/CEBD1160-Final-Project/README.md

 ### Methods

-- To solve my question, first I used the distribution plot so as to have an idea if the targets could be separated.
+- To solve my question, first I used the distribution plot so as to have an idea if the targets could be separated.(Please see alcohol.png plot)
 - I then split the data(0.35) for training and testing.
 - I tried at least two predictive models ( could have tried more ) and picked the best between the two based on their prediction results.
-- The logistic regression was the best perfomer with an f1-score of 94%.
+- The logistic regression was the better perfomer with an f1-score of 94%.

 ### Results

-Brief (2 paragraph) description about your results.
-Include:

-- At least 1 figure
+- figures and plots ( please see distplots/ matplots/ pair_plots/ and multi_pairplot.png

 LogisticRegression Accuracy score is 0.95/